 - Any acute relapses during the last year.

 - Your ability to look after yourself (has this worsened or improved over the last year?)

-Medical screening takes place online through the latitude quote form above, though if you prefer, this can also be done via our UK based insurance team by calling 0800 042 0309.
+Medical screening takes place online through the quote form above, though if you prefer this can also be done via our Kent-based insurance team by calling our free helpline.

 How do we calculate the price of your policy?